The design of an electrical motor is difficult at best. It’s always a compromise between manufacturability and performance.

-Play around with the idea of combining silicon steel lamination, soft magnetic composite, and sintered soft magnetic materials in your next electric motor design.
+Play around with the idea of combining silicon steel lamination, soft magnetic composite (for AC motors), and sintered soft magnetic materials (for DC motors) in your next electric motor design.
 A powder metallurgy manufacturer should be able to determine the viability of powder-based components for your specific project.

-You can learn more about SMCs by checking out the free visual download below:
+You can learn more about SMCs and electric motor design by checking out the free visual download and other resources below:

 - Battle of Efficiency & Electrification's Future: Permanent Magnet Vs. Induction Motors

 - Automotive Powertrain Design: Torque + 3 Other Considerations & Trends

 - WINTER 2020 COMPONENT SPOTLIGHT: Electrical Lamination + SMC Powder Metal Part

 (Editor's note: This article was originally published in September 2019 and was recently updated.)